 Frequently Asked Questions

 Consumer protection is a broad area of law that includes product liability and faulty products.
-Maurice Blackburn’s lawyers are experienced in helping people with claims such as defective products that cause serious and permanent injury.
+Maurice Blackburn’s lawyers are experienced with helping people with legal matters such as defective products claims that cause serious and permanent injury.

-Under Australian Consumer Law, if you suffer loss or damage because of safety defects in a manufacturer's goods when supplied in trade or commerce you can take the manufacturer to court for compensation to cover the loss or damage, if you can show that:
+Under Australian Consumer Law, if you suffer loss or damage because of safety defects in a manufacturer's goods, when supplied in trade or commerce, you can take the manufacturer to court for via a claim for compensation.
+To do so, you have to show that:

 - the manufacturer or producer owed you a duty of care

-- this duty was breached, by establishing that the manufacturer failed to do something it should have or did something it should not have, and
+- this duty was breached (meaning the manufacturer either failed to do something it should have or did something it should not have)

 - this failure caused you to suffer an injury, which will need to be supported by medical evidence.

-Loss and damage can include injuries to the person making the claim, or injuries or death to another individual; and economic loss caused by damage to, or destruction of another good, land, a building or a fixture.
-Compensation may cover:
+Loss and damage can include injuries to the person making the claim, or injuries or death to another individual; and economic loss caused by damage to—or destruction of—another good, plot of land, building or fixture.

-- pain, suffering and loss of enjoyment of life, and
+- pain, suffering and loss of enjoyment of life

 - home help and attendant care.